plantyplantman/zihanjin/src/content/blog/section-app.md

 ### The Embedding process

-For this project, I utilized the INSTRUCTOR model to transform each section of text into a 768-dimensional vector.
+For this project, I utilised the INSTRUCTOR model to transform each section of text into a 768-dimensional vector.
 Due to the model's maximum context length of 512 tokens (approximately 2048 characters), some sections of legislation were too long to feed directly into the model.
 In these cases, I split the section into equal-length chunks with an overlap of 200 characters to ensure no loss of crucial information.

 Once each chunk or section was embedded, the resulting vector was upserted to Pinecone.
-You can find the embedding script [here](https://github.com/plantyplantman/legislation-scraping/blob/57b176b98da67baf1dfe45fe9dacfb16dd87f24b/scripts/embed.py).
+You can find the embedding script [here](https://github.com/plantyplantman/legislation-scraping/blob/838db109fffe1d3d7539299cab47035214790bf9/scripts/embed.py).

 However, Pinecone has proven not to be the optimal vector store for this project due to its limited functionality in the free tier and its slow performance with high cardinality metadata like UUIDs.
 As a result, I'm migrating to PSQL with the PGVector extension, which provides support for high dimensionality vectors and maintains the benefits of PSQL.
 Advantages include foreign key support for vector tables, efficient indexing for high cardinality values, and, most importantly, it's free.